Functional Mock-Up Objects¶

 The type of an FMO contains the list of all its inputs and all its outputs.

-Syntactically, an FMO-type has the following form: The keyword FMO
+Syntactically, an FMO-type has the following form: The keyword FMO,

 followed by a comma-separated list of inputs and outputs enclosed in square